Mohamed-khaled0/Mohamed-khaled0/README.md

 ### Hi there 👋, I'm Mohamed Khaled

-### I'm a Data Analyst
+### I'm a Quality Control Engineer
-#### My job consists in helping companies to analyze their datasets.
-I am skilled in most data-analysis steps: data pre-processing, application of statistical methods, data visualization, and results in communication, I want to work with organizations that want to make effective use of their data.
+#### Aim to work in a challenging work environment where I can utilize my expertise in resolving the problems in test-plans and advocate my analytical skills towards the growth of the organization.

 #### Website: https://mohamed-khaled0.github.io/My_Website/
 #### LinkedIn :https://www.linkedin.com/in/mohamed-khaled-abdallah/